roybrown77/wu-tang-react-node-template/README.md

 ![wu-tang](https://user-images.githubusercontent.com/1335262/44062950-81424b5e-9f2c-11e8-88a1-88341217f6a1.jpg)

 Tiger style.
 Tiger style.
-Yes, like the song this will help you build a web app that the world can't $%#@ wit.
+Yes, like the song this will help you build a web app the world can't $%#@ wit.

 Backend: